 Depressed Economy and Stock Markets, Yet Signs of Unity, New Social Norms and Healthier Communities

-- Revenue from new corporate and carbon taxes as well as luxury and estate taxes has helped extend the payout of unemployment benefits beyond the original 26 weeks that were the norm before the coronavirus.
+Revenue from new corporate, carbon, luxury, and estate taxes helps extend the payout of unemployment benefits beyond the original 26 weeks that were the norm before the coronavirus.

-- The Green New Deal drives new infrastructure investments in public transit, improvement/upgrades of the electrical grid, development of innovative technologies to reduce plastics waste and to create “Relocation Opportunity Zones” to reduce crowding in urban environments.
-New tax incentives spur increased philanthropy in partnership with government and impact investing in domestic industry.
+The Green New Deal drives new infrastructure investments in public transit, improvement/upgrades of the electrical grid, development of innovative technologies to reduce plastics waste and to create “Relocation Opportunity Zones” to reduce crowding in urban environments.

-The Democratic Party reorganizes during the midterm elections in 2022, and the Democratic Progressive Party emerges on a platform of equality and traditional “American Values” of justice, compassion, and freedom for all.
-Only then does the Better Together Society legislation begin to pass with bipartisan support.
+By 2022, both parties are campaigning on “American values” of justice, compassion, and freedom for all.
+Surprisingly, the Better Together Society legislation passes with bipartisan support.
 It portends a new era of smaller, yet sustainable living for all, which recognizes the continued threat of pandemics and the need to re-envision American life.

-Urban and suburban planning goes into hyper-drive to decrease population density and pollution, promote responsible and more local food consumption and add more green space and gardens.
+Urban and suburban planning goes into hyper-drive to decrease population density and pollution, promote responsible and more local food consumption, and add more green space and gardens.
 The High Line in New York and the Salesforce Park in San Francisco become models of how to repurpose and reinvent green spaces in urban environments.
-Large office buildings are converted to open spaces or repurposed as affordable housing.
+Large office buildings are converted to open spaces, indoor environmentally friendly farms, or repurposed as affordable housing.

-The vaccine goes into full-scale production only in mid-2022, and continued shortages due to manufacturing glitches mean that only individuals over age 60 or in certain high-risk professions (teachers, caregivers for the elderly, restaurant workers) have access to the vaccine.
+A vaccine becomes available and goes into full-scale production in mid-2022, but continued shortages due to manufacturing glitches mean that only individuals over age 60 or in certain high-risk professions (teachers, caregivers for the elderly, restaurant workers, etc.) have access to the vaccine.
 Corona outbreaks continue to occur around the world.
 International travel is constrained, and global trade, particularly manufacturing, remains limited.
 The economy continues to suffer, and recovery runs in a stop-and-go pattern.
-With international trade and real wages down, there is an unseen benefit: Traditional manufacturing jobs return to the United States.
+With international trade and real wages down, however, there is an unforeseen benefit: Traditional manufacturing jobs return to the United States.

 Maintaining small gatherings requires that schools, houses of worship, summer camps, and events all be smaller.
 These limits also necessitate new organizational models of collaboration and cooperation.
-The Tri-Faith Initiative in Omaha is the example of such models with shared worship and community space as well as just one back office for Christian, Muslim and Jewish groups.
 Similarly, arts and culture spaces repurpose themselves as venues for online as well as in-person content and talent.
-In many communities there is a marked increase in volunteerism – greater empathy and communal purpose.
+In many communities there is a marked increase in volunteerism – reflecting greater empathy and sense of communal purpose.

-To lower the unemployment rate, many states incentivize young adults to stay in college for an extra year or two, especially if they are willing to pursue degrees in areas where there remain significant shortages – computer and environmental sciences, teaching and mental health.
-Significant shortages of healthcare workers spur new taxpayer-subsidized incentives to attract people to the field, such as hardship pay, tuition assistance, loan forgiveness and housing.
+To lower the unemployment rate, many states offer financial incentives to encourage young adults to stay in college for an extra year or two, especially if they are willing to pursue degrees in areas where there remain significant shortages – computer and environmental sciences, teaching and mental health.
+The unmet demand for healthcare workers spurs new taxpayer-subsidized incentives to attract people to the field, such as hardship pay, tuition assistance, loan forgiveness and housing.
 Telemedicine for non-emergency care is now the norm.

-Due to the initial unrest following the first wave of the virus, as well as subsequent outbreaks and the absence of a vaccine, many people who are able to do so continue to work remotely.
-The digital divide that existed pre-Covid remain severe until philanthropists, industry and the government collaborate to make Internet connection accessible to low-income and other underserved communities.
+Many people who are able to do so continue to work remotely.
+The digital divide that existed pre-Covid remain severe until philanthropists, industry and the government collaborate to make high-speed Internet connections accessible to low-income and other underserved communities.

 Many professionals who were furloughed during the initial quarantine are not rehired into their prior positions.
 Instead, they become contract workers, spurring the formation of a Gig Workers Union, which is now the country’s second largest union after the NEA.

-The pace of life has slowed down – patterns of consumption and limits on travel keep people close to home and making their own food and making their own clothing.
-As people have more time to think, purpose and meaning have taken on new levels of importance.
-The hope now is that the economy will heal, at albeit a lower level of GDP than before the coronavirus hit, but can begin to add new jobs and stability to individual and family life.
+By 2023 the pace of life has slowed down – patterns of consumption and limits on travel keep people close to home, and some are even growing their own food and making their own clothing.
+As people have more time to think, the quest for purpose and meaning takes on new levels of importance.
+The hope now is that the economy will heal, albeit at a lower level of GDP than before the coronavirus hit, but can begin to add new jobs and stability to individual and family life.
 Yet the GDP growth is not seen as the most important goal.
 Policies are now oriented towards a better, not a wealthier life, and people seem to be happy with the change, preferring a slower but more equitable recovery.